Bible study (Christianity): Bible study in small groups

 Bible study groups within congregations are sometimes known as cell groups, though many different names exist.
 The Bible is often studied in informal small groups, and groups within parachurch organizations.
 During these study times, groups will set their main topic to be biblical studies.
 Though there may exist some form of worship and prayer, the purpose of Bible study is to collectively grasp an understanding of God through His Word.
 These groups become small communities often sharing this personal journey to discovering the meaning of the passage.

 Some Churches encourage the formation of small groups while others form casually or due to shared interest or common circumstances (such as a singles small group or a newly wed couple group).
 These groups range from young children, normally middle school and up led by an adult, to elderly people.
 These groups can even interact with other small groups.

-In recent years many successful church growth attribute the effectiveness of cell groups, groups can be formed based on age group e.g. youth, young adults etc., or by profile –singles, married couples, by gender male or female homogeneous grouping.
+Groups may be formed based on age group (e.g. youth, young adults, etc.) or by other demographic markers (singles, married couples, gender-specific).

-Another way to connect to small groups is joining Facebook Christian groups, or take part of virtual small groups.

 Distinctives by Christian denomination

 Baptists

-With the sola scriptura approach to Sacred Scipture held by Christians of the Baptist tradition, Bible study is viewed as a key practice in furthering one's relationship with God.
+With the sola scriptura approach to Sacred Scripture held by Christians of the Baptist tradition, Bible study is viewed as a key practice in furthering one's relationship with God.